Demystifying Video Reasoning: Layer-wise Mechanistic Analysis

 \subsection{Layer-wise Token-Level Visualization}

 To further investigate this transition, we analyze the internal activations of DiT blocks.
-During each diffusion step, we register forward hooks on the transformer blocks of the Wan2.2-I2V-A14B model.
-We specifically capture the hidden states from the first forward pass (the positive CFG pass) to isolate the model's primary reasoning trajectory.
-The raw features are captured as a sequence of tokens with the shape $(B, N, D)$,$feat \in \mathbb{R}^{B \times N \times D}$ where $N$ represents the total number of tokens and $D=5120$ is the embedding dimension.
+During each diffusion step, forward hooks are registered on all transformer blocks of Wan2.2-I2V-A14B, and hidden states from the first forward pass are extracted to isolate the model's primary reasoning trajectory.
+The captured features are represented as a token sequence $feat \in \mathbb{R}^{B \times N \times D}$, where $N$ represents the total number of tokens and $D=5120$ is the embedding dimension.
 To restore the visual context, we utilize the grid dimensions $(f, h, w)$ captured from the model's \texttt{patch\_embedding} layer to reshape the features into a 5D tensor of shape $(B, f, h, w, D)$.
-For each token at every spatial-temporal coordinate, we compute the $L_2$ norm across the channel dimension $D$.
-This reduction produces a scalar value representing the activation intensity, or "energy", of that specific patch.
-The final visualization is organized into a matrix where rows represent specific DiT layers (e.g., $L0, L10, L20 \dots L39$) and columns represent sequential video frames.
-Each cell in the grid displays a heatmap of the calculated norms, allowing us to observe how the model's attention shifts from coarse global structures in early layers to fine-grained logical reasoning in the deeper blocks.
+Activation strength is then quantified by the channel-wise $L_2$ norm is computed along the channel dimension for each token, producing token-level energy maps that are visualized across layers and video frames.
+In \cref{fig:understanding_before_reasoning}(a), rows correspond to selected DiT layers (e.g., $L0, L10, L20 \dots L39$) and columns represent sequential video frames.
+Each cell in the grid displays a heatmap of token energies, enabling visualization of how the model's attention shifts throughout the network.

-We observe that within a single diffusion step, the earliest layers (Layers 0–9) primarily attends to global structures and background context.
+Within a single diffusion step, the earliest layers (Layers 0–9) primarily attend to global structures and background context.
 As computation proceeds through the layers of the same step, attention progressively shifts toward foreground entities and those specified in the prompt.
 From around Layer 9 onward, activations become increasingly concentrated on semantically relevant objects, accompanied by higher channel variance in localized regions corresponding to target entities.
-Notably, reasoning-related features also begin to emerge at this stage, with activations correlating with object motion and interactions.
-This within-step progression is consistently observed across diffusion steps, indicating a recurrent hierarchy from global context to object-centric reasoning.
+Notably, reasoning-related features also begin to emerge at this stage, with activations correlating with object motion and interactions. \MO{For example, in Column 4 of \cref{fig:understanding_before_reasoning}(a), the activation pattern evolves from the background to all nodes and paths, then narrows to the nodes themselves before revisiting the complete graph, Finally, the activation becomes concentrated on the starting node.
+This within-step progression is consistently observed across diffusion steps, indicating a recurrent hierarchy from global context to object-centric reasoning.}